sjmyuan/sjmyuan.github.io/_drafts/junior-code-in-scala.md

 # Summary

 This is the lesson we learnt in Scala, [it also happened in some Haskell team](https://www.parsonsmatt.org/2019/12/26/write_junior_code.html).

-We need to balance business and the technique excellence of team.
+We always need to balance business and the technique excellence to achieve success as one team.